Karl Urban

 Karl Urban in his youth

-Urban gained international recognition for his portrayal of Rob the farmer in the television series "The Price of Milk" (2000).
-As Hollywood developed a penchant for all things New Zealand, he became one of the prime candidates for the role of Éomer in "The Lord of the Rings: The Two Towers," which, as is well-known, was filmed amidst the stunning landscapes of New Zealand.
-His performance was met with great success, followed by the sequel, "The Lord of the Rings: The Return of the King."
+Urban gained international recognition playing Rob the farmer in the television series "The Price of Milk" (2000).
+As Hollywood fell in love with all things New Zealand, he became a prime candidate for the role of Éomer in "The Lord of the Rings: The Two Towers," famously filmed among New Zealand's stunning landscapes.
+His performance was a huge success, leading to his return in "The Lord of the Rings: The Return of the King."

 Karl Urban as Eomer